colognerb/refugees/en/index.md

 # Contact

-You can contact us by writing an email to [refugeesonrails@gmail.com](mailto:refugeesonrails@gmail.com), via [Slack](https://colognerb.herokuapp.com/) or in our [Google group / Mailinglist](https://groups.google.com/forum/#!forum/refugee-code-school-cologne)
+You can contact us on our [Facebook Page](https://www.facebook.com/rorcologne/), by writing an email to [refugeesonrails@gmail.com](mailto:refugeesonrails@gmail.com), via [Slack](https://colognerb.herokuapp.com/), or in our [Google group / Mailinglist](https://groups.google.com/forum/#!forum/refugee-code-school-cologne)